Baerthe/TennisDough/README.md

-TennisDough is an open-source project, created as a means to learn Godot 4.5 (Godot.NET.Sdk/4.5.1, .net9.0) by recreating a ping-tennis_game classic games in a simple interface.
+TennisDough is an open-source project, created as a means to learn Godot 4.5 (Godot.NET.Sdk/4.5.1, .net9.0) by recreating Atari's Pong.

 This project is under GNU Affero General Public License v3.0 [License](LICENSE.txt) and uses assets from Kenney.nl under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication [Kenney Assets License](Asset_License.txt).

 This is inspired by the ["20 Game Challenge"](https://20_games_challenge.gitlab.io/), but is not affiliated with it in any way.